aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/documents/properties/delete/_index.md

 ﻿---
-title: "Delete a Document Property"
+title: "Delete a property from a Word document"
-second_title: "Aspose Words Cloud Docs"
 type: docs
 url: /documents/properties/delete/
-aliases: [/delete-a-document-property/]
-description: "Delete a document property from a Word document"
+description: "Delete a property from a Word document"
 weight: 20
 ---

-Removes a document property.
+Deletes a property from a Word document.

-## Delete document property from Word document REST API
+## Delete a property from a Word document REST API

 | Server                         | Method | Endpoint             |
 |--------------------------------|--------|----------------------|